-Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 1.
-Development Patterns: Traditional neighborhood development patterns should be encouraged, including use of more human scale development, compact development, mixing of uses within easy walking distance of on each other, and facilitating pedestrian activity. ≯ > ✓ 3 ◆ 2.
-Infill Development Communities: Should maximize the use of existing infrastructure and minimize the conversion of undeveloped land at the urban periphery by encouraging development or redevelopment of sites closer to the downtown or traditional urban core of the community.
-Recommended Deletion ★ 3.
-Sense of Place: Traditional downtown areas should be maintained as the focal point of the community or, for newer areas where this is not possible, the development of activity centers that serve as community focal points should be encouraged.
-These community focal points should be attractive, mixed-use, pedestrian-friendly places where people choose to gather for shopping, dining, socializing, and entertainment. > • •
+Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 1.
+Development Patterns: Traditional neighborhood development patterns should be encouraged, including use of more human scale development, compact development, mixing of uses within easy walking distance of on each other, and facilitating pedestrian activity.
+2. Infill Development Communities: Should maximize the use of existing infrastructure and minimize the conversion of undeveloped land at the urban periphery by encouraging development or redevelopment of sites closer to the downtown or traditional urban core of the community.
+3. Sense of Place: Traditional downtown areas should be maintained as the focal point of the community or, for newer areas where this is not possible, the development of activity centers that serve as community focal points should be encouraged.
+These community focal points should be attractive, mixed-use, pedestrian-friendly places where people choose to gather for shopping, dining, socializing, and entertainment. •

-Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 4.
+Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 4.
 Transportation Alternatives: Alternatives to transportation by automobile, including mass transit, bicycle routes, and pedestrian facilities, should be made available in each community.
-Greater use of alternate transportation should be encouraged. \ ▼ • 5.
-Regional Identity: Each region should promote and preserve a regional "identity," or regional sense of place, defined in terms of traditional architecture, common economic linkages that bind the region together, or other shared characteristics.
-4 < > > 6.
-Heritage Preservation: The traditional character of the community should be maintained through preserving and revitalizing historic areas of the community, encouraging new development that is compatible with the traditional features of the community, and protecting other scenic or natural features that are important to defining the community's character. • Recommended Deletion • 7.
-Open Space Preservation: New development should be designed to minimize the amount of land consumed, and open space should be set aside from development for use as public parks or as greenbelts/wildlife corridors.
-Compact development ordinances are one way of encouraging this type of open space preservation. ✓ ✓ •
+Greater use of alternate transportation should be encouraged.
+5. Regional Identity: Each region should promote and preserve a regional "identity," or regional sense of place, defined in terms of traditional architecture, common economic linkages that bind the region together, or other shared characteristics.
+1 6.
+Heritage Preservation: The traditional character of the community should be maintained through preserving and revitalizing historic areas of the community, encouraging new development that is compatible with the traditional features of the community, and protecting other scenic or natural features that are important to defining the community's character.
+7. Open Space Preservation: New development should be designed to minimize the amount of land consumed, and open space should be set aside from development for use as public parks or as greenbelts/wildlife corridors.
+Compact development ordinances are one way of encouraging this type of open space preservation.

-Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 8.
-Environmental Protection: Environmentally sensitive areas should be protected from negative impacts of development, particularly when they are important for maintaining traditional character or quality of life of the community or region.
-Whenever possible, the natural terrain, drainage, and vegetation of an area should be preserved. • • 9.
-Social and Economic Development: Growth Preparedness: Each community should identify and put in place the prerequisites for the type of growth it seeks to achieve.
-These might include infrastructure (roads, water, sewer) to support new growth, appropriate training of the workforce, ordinances and regulations to manage growth as desired, or leadership capable of responding to growth opportunities and managing new growth when it occurs. • • • • • 10.
-Social and Economic Development: Business Appropriateness The businesses and industries encouraged to develop or expand in a community should be suitable for the community in terms of job skills required, long-term sustainability, linkages to other economic activities in the region, impact on the resources of the area, and future prospects for expansion and creation of higher-skill job opportunities. > • 11.
-Social and Economic Development: Employment Options A range of job types should be provided in each community to meet the diverse needs of the local workforce.
+r on pro-

+Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office

+8. Environmental Protection:

+Environmentally sensitive areas should be

+protected from negative impacts of

+development, particularly when they are

+important for maintaining traditional character

+or quality of life of the community or region.

+Whenever possible, the natural terrain,

+drainage, and vegetation of an area should be - - - - - -

+preserved.

+9. Social and Economic Development:

+Growth Preparedness: Each community

+should identify and put in place the pre-

+requisites for the type of growth it seeks to ,

+achieve.
+These might include infrastructure

+(roads, water, sewer) to support new growth, appropriate training of the workforce,

+ordinances and regulations to manage growth

+as desired, or leadership capable of

+responding to growth opportunities and 1000 4

+managing new growth when it occurs. • • • • ~ • • • •

+10. Social and Economic Development: 7

+Business Appropriateness The businesses

+and industries encouraged to develop or

+expand in a community should be suitable for 4

+the community in terms of job skills required, ~

+long-term sustainability, linkages to other

+economic activities in the region, impact on

+the resources of the area, and future

+prospects for expansion and creation of .
+4

+higher-skill job opportunities. • · · • • • • •